-Vicky Foxcroft: What steps he is taking to encourage more women to stand in local council elections.
+Vicky Foxcroft: What steps he is taking to widen access to senior public appointments.

 Vicky Foxcroft: What proportion of appointments made to public bodies are people from working-class backgrounds and what proportion went to private school?

 Vicky Foxcroft: I thank the Leader of the House for finally scheduling the debate on the Government’s serious violence strategy.
 How will she ensure that the Government keep the House updated on how the strategy is progressing?

 Vicky Foxcroft: Will my hon.
 Friend give way?

 Vicky Foxcroft: I thank my hon.
 Friend.
 He is right: the candidate in Lewisham East will absolutely be campaigning on that, because it is out of order and outrageous that many of the people working under that contract are not receiving pay for one week because Interserve is not paying them.